 - Readings for each class must be brought with you.
 It is difficult to follow along with a lecture and/or participate in conversation if you don't have the text in front of you. - Laptop computers, iPhones, and other digital devices are not permitted in class unless you provide your instructor with written documentation showing that they are necessary (for medical reasons, for example). - Kindle readers and other devices that can only be used as digital readers are acceptable. - Cellphones must be turned off for class.
 Text messaging is absolutely prohibited.
 Your participation grade will be lowered by a full letter grade if you text during class.
 No excuses, no exceptions. - You are expected to be active listeners in this class.
 Show your engagement with the course material by looking interested, taking notes, and, when appropriate, asking questions.
-Even if you are not completely interested in the material, it is never acceptable to show your disinterest. - If you are ill, stay home.
-If you cannot keep your eyes open due to exhaustion, stay home. - Use the restroom before class.
-If you have a medical problem that requires you to use the restroom more than once every 50 minutes, please provide appropriate documentation. - You are expected to be in your seats and ready for class at 11:00am.
-Class ends at 11:50am, and I will make sure we are finished by that time.
-Please refrain from packing your bags, shuffling papers, putting on jackets, &c., prior to 11:50am.
+Even if you are not completely interested in the material, it is never acceptable to show your disinterest.

-All electronic communication should be sent to your instructor's ELMS address, not his or her email address.
+- If you are ill, stay home.
+If you cannot keep your eyes open due to exhaustion, stay home. - Use the restroom before class. - You are expected to be in your seats and ready for class at 2:00pm.
+Class ends at 3:15pm, and I will make sure we are finished by that time.
+Please refrain from packing your bags, shuffling papers, putting on jackets, &c., prior to 3:15pm. - All electronic communication should be sent to my ELMS address, not my email address.
 Remember to treat all communication as a professional correspondence: your messages should not look like text messages or informal emails to friends; you should proofread for spelling and punctuation; and your message should have a proper greeting and conclusion.